| | | | | |

 Who loves Deviled Eggs??
 I know I do, and so do my kids…but getting perfectly cooked eggs with easy to remove shells is hit or miss.
 I end up destroying several eggs while trying to pry the shells off!

-Well those days are over now that I have figured out how to make foolproof Instant Pot Hard Boiled Eggs!
+Those days are over now that I have figured out how to make foolproof Instant Pot Hard Boiled Eggs using the 5-5-5 method!

 What you’ll need